RajkumarPate1/House-price-predictor/README.md

 Composed insightful information with the help of scatter charts & histograms to understand relationships in the data.

+## Summary

+Providing an estimated price of a house in Boston City considering certain home characteristics such as crime rate, tax rate, population rate, etc. by building a model.

 ## Tools Used

 ![1200px-Scikit_learn_logo_small](https://user-images.githubusercontent.com/94376039/149968268-3bba194b-1d37-491c-b68a-633561bcadf7.png)  ![Jupyter](https://user-images.githubusercontent.com/94376039/149968524-af954138-5b5e-4dfc-9fce-6f43b85db665.jpg)